tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 });
 ```

-Use a separate model to avoid conflicts:
+Use a separate model to avoid conflicts with previous package:

 ```php
 use Kalnoy\Nestedset\NodeTrait;